Gego-K12/gegok12-documentation/pages/documentation/core-modules/settings.md

 ## Conclusion
 The Settings Module ensures that your institution’s operational foundation is properly structured.
-By configuring these settings correctly, all other modules (Admissions, Fees, Payroll, Staff, Academics) will function smoothly with accurate and centralized data.
+By configuring these settingss// correctly, all other modules (Admissions, Fees, Payroll, Staff, Academics) will function smoothly with accurate and centralized data.